-The After Hours Ski trails are owned and groomed by the Wisconsin DNR, in cooperation with the Brule Valley XC Ski club and countless, dedicated volunteers.
+The After Hours Ski trails are owned and groomed by the Wisconsin DNR, in cooperation with the Brule Valley XC Ski club and many dedicated volunteers.

 To provide the Brule River State Forest with volunteer and funding support to help build, maintain and improve facilities at the After Hours Ski Trail in Brule, Wisconsin.